Searching “how many vowel sounds in english?” on Google can feel daunting, especially if you’re unsure of the answer.

-In this article, we will be exploring the total number of vowel sounds found in the American English alphabet as well as some of their variations.
+In this article, we will explore the total number of vowel sounds found in the American English alphabet and some of their variations.

-The differences between American and UK English have been a long-standing source of debate among linguists.
+The differences between American and UK English have been a long-standing debate among linguists.

-One major point of contention is the number of vowel sounds between the two dialects.
+One central point of contention is the number of vowel sounds between the two dialects.
 While American English has fifteen distinct vowel sounds, British English has twenty.

-This discrepancy can be largely attributed to historical influences on the two languages, particularly their divergence from Old and Middle English centuries ago.
+This discrepancy can be attributed mainly to historical influences on the two languages, particularly their divergence from Old and Middle English centuries ago.

 In particular, British dialects underwent a process called Great Vowel Shift that altered many of its vowels into different ones compared with those used in American speech today.